 Failing to address the request would have the same effect as voting against it.
-And if they delayed, Bickford advised, the union could simply ask a federal agency to call an election.
+And if they delayed, advised attorney Mag Bickford, the union could simply ask a federal agency to call an election.

 The board was set to consider the union’s request on April 23.
 As the date approached, board members engaged in a heated debate by email about delaying the vote.
 Those discussions signaled their position on the union, which could be a problem under the Open Meetings Law.